tubs-eis/VLIW-Retargetable-Compiler-Backend/README.md

 > Instruction Scheduling, Operation Merging, and Register Allocation in VLIW Compilers”.
 In:
 > Journal of Signal Processing Systems 92.7 (2020), pp. 655–678. issn: 1939-8115. doi: 10.1007/s11265-019-01493-2

+#### New Features for Energy-aware register allocation (January 2024)
+The VLIW retargetable compiler backend
+[kurz paper beschreiben ]

 ## Table of Contents